vanyle/vectarine/docs/user_manual.md

     local rect_color = { r = 1, g = 0, b = 0, a = 1 } -- red

     local pos = Coord.gl(0, 0) -- refer to the center of the screen
-    local size = Coord.pxDelta(200, 200) -- refers to the direction +200,+200, in pixels
+    local size = Coord.px(200, 200) -- refers to position (200,200), in pixels, from the top-left
     Debug.print(pos:px()) -- print the corresponding pixel position as a regular vector

-    -- Draw a square with its corner at the center of the screen, with size 200px Graphics.drawRect(pos, size, rect_color)
+    -- Draw a square at the center of the screen, with size 200px Graphics.drawRect(Coord.gl(0, 0) - Coord.pxDelta(100, 100), Coord.pxDelta(100, 100), rect_color)

     local pos2 = Coord.px(100, 100) -- refer to a position in pixels
     local size2 = Coord.glDelta(1, 1) -- a quarter of the screen